Densities on Dedekind domains, completions and Haar measure

 By functoriality, the isomorphism \eqref{e:crt} yields $Z(\da)=\prod Z(\dap)$.
 If $X=Z(D)$ for some affine scheme $Z$, then $X(\gotp)=Z(\dap)$ for every $\gotp$ and therefore $X$ is Eulerian if and only if $Z$ satisfies the strong approximation theorem.
 However, the notion of Eulerian allows for more generality.
 For example, the set of square-free integers is Eulerian (as we shall prove in Corollary \ref{c:kfrelr}), but as far as we know it cannot be obtained as the set of $\Z$-points of a scheme.

-\begin{lem} Let $G$ be an algebraic subgroup of $\GL_n$ and $X$ a subset of $D^n$ consisting of finitely many $G(D)$-orbits.
-If the strong approximation theorem holds for $G$ then $X$ is a finite union of Eulerian sets. \end{lem}
+\begin{prop} Let $G$ be an algebraic subgroup of $\GL_n$ satisfying the strong approximation theorem.
+Let $X$ be a subset of $D^n$, stable under the action of $G(D)$.
+If $X$ is contained in a $G(\da)$-orbit, then it is Eulerian. \end{prop}

 \begin{prf} The group